dhruv-pandit/climate-econometrics/countries/portugal/README.md

 # Portugal Climate Econometrics

-Welcome to the Ireland section of the Climate Econometrics repository.
-This section contains datasets and notebooks specifically for Ireland.
+Welcome to the Portugal section of the Climate Econometrics repository.
+This section contains datasets and notebooks specifically for Portugal that were used for ().
 Below, you'll find the structure and contents of this subfolder.

 ## Folder Structure

 ```
-countries/ireland/
+countries/portugal/
 │
 ├── datasets/
 │   ├── counties/